 You must have evacuation diagrams and procedures in place at your premises.
 These will identify escape routes and evacuation points for your building and there may also be an Emergency Control Organisation (ECO), for the building.

-If you don’t have these in place already, call QBM now on 1300 880 466 and we will work with you to get this done as soon as possible.
+If you haven’t had a fire safety survey undertaken at your building, then call QBM now on 1300 880 466 and we will work with you to get this done as soon as possible.

-QBM are the professionals that will ensure your building evacuation diagrams, plans and procedures are all up to date and compliant.
+QBM are the professionals that will ensure your building evacuation diagrams, plans and procedures along with fire safety surveys are all up to date and legally compliant.

 Don’t get burnt by changes to legislation.